 But, in the end, I make my flight the next morning, and I got to explore all of the fun things to do in Yogyakarta.

-Things to do in Yogyakarta in 2 Days
+Things to do in Yogyakarta + The Best Yogyakarta Tours

 Yogyakarta Itinerary: Day 1

-I’ve handed over some choices for you so you can choose the best Yogyakarta tour for you.
+I’ve handed over some choices for you so you can choose the best Yogyakarta tour for you but it may be a bit too much for some to do in both days, so choose wisely!

 C’mon, you can’t visit a city in Indonesia without checking out some temples.